jpasqua/FauxNeXT/Instructions.md

 # Building the FauxNeXT
 These instructions are a work-in-progress.
 As problems are noted or suggestions arise, I will update the instructions.
 Thank you for your patience.
 Throughout the Instructions when I am referring to a printed part, I will italicize the name.
 For example: *MainLeg*.
 As of this writing (August 2024), these instructions are only for the [NeXT MegaPixel Display](https://en.wikipedia.org/wiki/NeXT_MegaPixel_Display) (MPD).
-In the future other models may be added such as a [NeXTstation](https://en.wikipedia.org/wiki/NeXTstation) and/or a NeXT Sound Box.
+You can find instructions for the Sound Box here.
+In the future other models may be added such as a [NeXTstation](https://en.wikipedia.org/wiki/NeXTstation).

 Below are some reference images of the assembled model.